back to top

 For those who want to experience the reserve up close, staying in an eco-lodge or cabin is a great option.
 These accommodations are designed to blend into the natural surroundings while providing modern amenities.
 Many eco-lodges offer guided tours and outdoor activities, making them a convenient choice for nature enthusiasts.

-If you’re looking for a more immersive experience, anainoe is a fantastic way to connect with nature.
+If you’re looking for a more immersive experience, camping is a fantastic way to connect with nature.
 The reserve has several designated camping areas where visitors can set up tents and enjoy the peaceful environment.
 It’s a great opportunity to stargaze at night and wake up to the sound of birds chirping in the morning.

 In nearby towns such as Ufa, there are a variety of hotels and guesthouses where you can stay before or after your visit to the reserve.
 These establishments offer comfortable accommodations and are an excellent base for exploring the surrounding area.